rezazamani2329/AIML-UC-Berkeley--campaign-marketing-analysis-in-banking-system/README.md

 5- `Suggestions`: last part (after problem 11)

 ### 4- Order of actions

 1- Data udnerstanding

 2- Business udnerstanding

 3- Methodology: classification

 4- Visualizatio and EDA

 5- Baseline and simple models

-6- Performance evaluation of clasiffiers with default parameters 7- Finding best model with default parameters
+6- Performance evaluation of clasiffiers with default parameters

+7- Finding best model with default parameters

-8- Accurate Feature engineering and EDA: multiple correlation analysis 9- Using Grid Search to find best parameters for each classifer:
+8- Accurate Feature engineering and EDA: multiple correlation analysis

+9- Using Grid Search to find best parameters for each classifer

-10- Performance evaluation of clasiffiers with best parameters:
+10- Performance evaluation of clasiffiers with best parameters

-11- Finding best model among different calissifers with best parameters:
+11- Finding best model among different calissifers with best parameters

-12- Featuer Importance with best model:
+12- Featuer Importance with best model

-13- Cross check of feature improtance with EDA and feature engineering 14- Clear suggestions with attention to business undestanding
+13- Cross check of feature improtance with EDA and feature engineering

+14- Clear suggestions with attention to business undestanding